relessawy/bpa-workshop-guide/form-modelling-v2.md

 ---

-- Now mark Excercise 4 Form Modeling as complete for your user in the etherpad.
+- Now mark Excercise 4 Form Modeling as complete for your user in the google sheet.
 - In the next exercise we will get to see our process in action as we test the first use case